SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 }
 ```

-- The `spring:cloud:stream:bindings:input:destination` and `spring:cloud:stream:bindings:input:group` properties bind the `UsageCostProcessor` object's `input` to the `usage-detail` RabbitMQ exchange through the `usage-detail.usage-cost-consumer` durable queue.
+- The `Spring:Cloud:Stream:Bindings:Input:Destination` and `Spring:Cloud:Stream:Bindings:Input:Group` properties bind the `UsageCostProcessor` object's `input` to the `usage-detail` RabbitMQ exchange through the `usage-detail.usage-cost-consumer` durable queue.
-- The `spring:cloud:stream:bindings:output:destination` property binds the `UsageCostProcessor` object's output to the `usage-cost` RabbitMQ exchange.
+- The `Spring:Cloud:Stream:Bindings:Output:destination` property binds the `UsageCostProcessor` object's output to the `usage-cost` RabbitMQ exchange.
 - The `spring"cloud:stream:bindings:output:producer:requiredGroups` property tells Steeltoe to make sure a durable queue named `usage-cost.logger` exists for consumption of the `usage-cost` RabbitMQ exchange.

 There are many configuration options that you can choose to extend or override to achieve the desired runtime behavior when using RabbitMQ as the message broker.
 The RabbitMQ-specific binder configuration properties are listed in the [RabbitMQ-binder documentation](./rabbit-binder.md)